Johannestampere/LaTeXMarkdownVimNotes/README.md

-# Easy-to-use Vim-based notebook with code blocks, Markdown, and LaTeX
+# Lightweight Vim-based notebook with code blocks, Markdown, and LaTeX